Zudoku

 kraft cloud instance list

-In this final workflow, we'll take the image we created above and use it to start new instances using the kraft cloud instance command:
+In this final workflow, take the existing image and start new instances using the kraft cloud instance command:

 kraft cloud instance create \ --start \ --port 443:8080 \ -M 512 \ [username]/http-python312@sha256:1b815914eb568a06ca4bbfdfb7d6cf484a9e9a0947ba8e0e0f1664d972a25bca

-That's it, now you have a shiny new instance from the image you had previously created.
+You now have a new instance created from the existing image.

 Last modified on